Name of Procedure

 - From here further oblique rotation might be useful, but will be limited by the iliac crest as discussed above.

-- Your entry point is a few cm lateral to the bottom end of the vertebral body:
+- Your entry point is a few cm lateral to the infero-lateral corner of the vertebral body:

 - Anesthetize the skin with the target being the inferolateral corner of the L5 vertebral body.